This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 What to do on a rainy day in Sussex?

 We have plenty of things for children of all ages to do when it’s raining.
 You can watch dramatic video of cliff falls in our free visitor centre.
 Maybe enjoy one of our children’s pick and mix lunches in our café or why not complete some of your 50 things to do before your 11¾ including: No.13 – Make a mud pie, No.31 – Hunt for bugs and No.6 Run around in the rain.

 Our visitor centre, 'Life on the Edge', is now open next to the shop.
 Watch our video showing this winter's cliff fall, find out how the Seven Sisters got their name and hear from people about their experiences of Birling Gap's past.
 In our smuggling and shipwreck zone children can try on coastguard uniforms and listen to bird sounds in the wildlife area.
 Look out for floor markings showing the edge of the cliff in years to come.

 Adapting to change at Birling Gap

-Our new shop sells locally sourced items, seaside goods and traditional National Trust favourites from fishing nets to fleeces, books to buckets and spades.
-We hope you find everthing you need.
+Our shop sells locally sourced items, seaside goods and traditional National Trust favourites from fishing nets to fleeces, books to buckets and spades.
+We hope you find everything you need.
 If there is something you would like to see us stock but do not currently hold, please let us know and we'll see what we can do.